Photography The Shapeshifter

 Do I have any ideas about how my practice might be received given this infinity of contexts?

 I do believe I need to expand my output rather than just online.
 Online is a method good to get your work out quickly, but like the newspaper, it may seem that it can also quickly be disposed by the viewer due to the consistent uploads of images every second online today.
 I want to try physical flyers, books and hope to one day display my work on gallery walls.
 I have also used online advertisement.
 As I was saying earlier, this may seem to take away a percentage of the artistic value of my work, but I am just trying to express my passion for people and photography whilst trying to make a living.
-A think a solid website, with no promotions involved will be received in a manner which is more like a gallery.

 Are any of Szarkowski’s photographic characteristics important to my own practice and why is that?